microsoft/coe-starter-kit/coe-cli/docs/aa4am/before-you-start.md

 Component | Description
 --------- | ----------
 Organization | Review [Add Organization Users](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/add-organization-users?view=azure-devops) to create Azure DevOps organization and add users
-Project | An Azure DevOps project to integtrate with.
-This guide uses the name **alm-sandbox** as the project name Extensions | Review the [extensions configuration](./config/AzureDevOpsExtensionsDetails.json) that will be installed Repository | Ensure the git repository has been initialized with an initial commit
+Project | An Azure DevOps project to integrate with.
+This guide uses the name **alm-sandbox** as the project name Extensions | Review the [extensions configuration](../../config/AzureDevOpsExtensionsDetails.json) that will be installed Repository | Ensure the git repository has been initialized with an initial commit

 Notes: